 5. Not Knowing Whether a Buyer is Serious

-It’s hard to tell how serious a buyer is about your home, especially in a market where buyers tend to put in offers on as many homes as possible, due to the fear that one or more could be snatched up.
+It’s hard to tell how serious a buyer is about your home, especially in a market where buyers tend to put in offers on as many homes as possible, due to the fear that one or more homes will sell.
 This means that many buyers are not truly invested in your home specifically, as it is just one of many.

 6. What Happens When Something Goes Wrong?

 The average homeowner isn’t aware of the laundry list of things that can go wrong during the process of selling a home.
 What if something comes up in the home inspection?
 What if the buyer’s financing goes wrong?
 What if there are unforeseen delays?
 What if the buyer just decides to back out?
 These are just a few “what ifs” that need to be thought about when trying to sell a home, and it’s hard to juggle this while trying to maintain your day-to-day life outside of selling.
 It is the listing agent’s job to maintain this balancing act during the selling process, and keep the seller informed about everything that’s going on.

 It’s often difficult for a buyer and seller to come to a consensus when it comes to the actual exchange of a house.
-Post-closing occupancy agreements need to be worked out, with regards to many things that can be difficult to understand.
+Post-closing occupancy agreements need to be worked out, and many things that can be difficult to understand.

 Listing agents can help to negotiate and fill in some gray areas during this process.
 Post-closing occupancy is becoming more and more common, and without a listing agent, it can be a nightmare to deal with.